tkbeal/resume/README.md

 # Resume
-Contains the most recent info about me, professionaly
+Contains the most recent info about me, professionally